Semantic MediaWiki: Usage

 SMW has notably gained traction in the health care domain for collaboratively creating bio-medical terminologies and ontologies.
 Examples are LexWiki, which is jointly run by the Mayo Clinic, National Cancer Institute, World Health Organization and Stanford University; and Neuroscience Information Framework's NeuroLex.

-Semantic MediaWiki is also supported on the wiki farm Referata, by default.
-Wikia has previously activated Semantic MediaWiki on user request, but has stopped doing so since upgrading to version 1.19 of MediaWiki; Wikia sites, such as Familypedia, that had started using it are able to continue.
+Semantic MediaWiki used to be supported on the now-defunct wiki farm Referata, by default.
+Fandom has previously activated Semantic MediaWiki on user request, but has stopped doing so since upgrading to version 1.19 of MediaWiki; Fandom wikis, such as Familypedia, that had started using it are able to continue.

 Semantic MediaWiki and Wikidata

 Some members of the academic community began urging the use of SMW on Wikipedia since it was first proposed.
 In a 2006 paper, Max Völkel et al. wrote that in spite of Wikipedia's utility, "its contents are barely machine-interpretable.
 Structural knowledge, e.g. about how concepts are interrelated, can neither be formally stated nor automatically processed.
 Also the wealth of numerical data is only available as plain text and thus can not be processed by its actual meaning."

 The Wikimedia community began adding semantic microformat markup to Wikipedia in 2007.
 In 2010, Wikimedia Foundation Deputy Director Erik Möller stated that Wikimedia was interested in adding semantic capabilities to Wikipedia, but that they were unsure whether Semantic MediaWiki was the right solution, since it was unclear whether it could be used without negatively affecting Wikipedia's performance.

 In April 2012, the Wikimedia Foundation project Wikidata began, which provides a massive shared database for use in articles of every language in Wikipedia, and other Wikimedia projects.
 Its content is also freely available to anyone else.
-Wikidata supplants the potential use of Semantic MediaWiki on Wikipedia, but its software uses Wikibase.
+Wikidata supplants the potential use of Semantic MediaWiki on Wikipedia, its software uses Wikibase.